- Fee assured

 Courses offered to GPs

-I frequently deliver talks to GPs and other health professionals on the following topics:
+I frequently deliver talks in international conferences, and to UK health professionals on the following topics:

 1.Introduction to Allergic Disorders